fogmaze/PPPlayer/README.md

 - **normalB**: Set the model mode to normal with additional configuration 'B'.
 - **normalB60**: Set the model mode to normal with configuration 'B60'.
 - **normalBR**: Set the model mode to normal with configuration 'BR'.

-### Dataset
-If the "ball_simulate_v2/dataset" directory does not exist, it will be created automatically.

-## Dependencies
-- Ensure that the required dependencies are installed before running the script.

 Feel free to customize the script according to your specific use case and requirements.